cypele/SamplerAudioGUI/README.md

 ## SamplerAudioGUI
 *Graphical, touch‑driven audio sampler for the STM32F769I‑DISCO*

 SamplerAudioGUI lets you trigger, record, save, and play back audio samples in real time via the onboard touchscreen.
-Built on STM32CubeIDE + STM32 HAL + TouchGFX + FreeRTOS, it supports loading WAV files from internal QuadSPI flash or an SD card, and leverages SDRAM for video buffers to provide a clean, button‑grid interface on the 7‑inch display.
+Built on STM32CubeIDE + STM32 HAL + TouchGFX + FreeRTOS, it supports loading WAV files from an SD card, and leverages SDRAM for video buffers to provide a clean, button‑grid interface on the 7‑inch display.

 ---